 In 2012, Moroccan inventors applied for 197 patents, up from 152 two years earlier.

-In 2012, forecasts indicated that energy requirements in Morocco would rise 6% per year between 2012 and 2050, leading to a new law encouraging diversification of the energy supply.
+In 2012, forecasts indicated that energy requirements in Morocco would rise 6% per year between 2012 and 2050.

 In 2012, the estimated literacy rate for Morocco was 72%.

-On November 13, 2013, the Moroccan Minister of Health, El Houssaine Louardi, and Ala Alwan, WHO Regional Director, launched a national plan in Rabat to increase progress on maternal and child health.
+On November 13, 2013, the Moroccan Minister of Health, El Houssaine Louardi, and Ala Alwan, WHO Regional Director for the Eastern Mediterranean Region, started the Moroccan Plan in Rabat to increase progress on maternal and child health.

-According to the 2014 Morocco population census, there were around 84,000 immigrants in the country, with most being of French origin, followed by individuals from West Africa and Algeria.
+According to the 2014 Morocco population census, there were around 84,000 immigrants in the country, with most being of French origin.

 In 2014, Morocco adopted a national plan to increase progress on maternal and child health.

-In 2014, Morocco began construction of the first high-speed railway system in Africa, linking Tangier and Casablanca.
+In 2014, Morocco began construction of Africa's first high-speed railway system, linking Tangier and Casablanca.

-On 20 May 2015, less than a year after its inception, the Higher Council for Education, Training and Scientific Research presented a report to the king offering a Vision for Education in Morocco 2015–2030.
+On 20 May 2015, the Higher Council for Education, Training and Scientific Research presented a report to the king offering a Vision for Education in Morocco 2015–2030 advocating for egalitarian education.

-In 2015, data from the World Bank indicated high maternal mortality rates in Morocco, with 121 deaths per 100,000 births.
+In 2015, Morocco experienced high maternal mortality rates at 121 deaths per 100,000 births, according to the World Bank.

 In 2015, the Moroccan health expenditure was $435.29 per capita.

-Morocco was originally scheduled to host the 2015 Africa Cup of Nations, but refused to host due to concerns over the Ebola outbreak.
+Morocco was originally scheduled to host the 2015 Africa Cup of Nations but refused due to fears over the Ebola outbreak.

 The 2015 Gallup International poll reported that 93% of Moroccans considered themselves to be religious.

-According to a 2016 Human Rights Watch annual report, Moroccan authorities restricted the rights to peaceful expression, association, and assembly through several laws, and there were allegations of violence against Sahrawi pro-independence demonstrators in Western Sahara.
+According to a Human Rights Watch annual report in 2016, Moroccan authorities restricted the rights to peaceful expression, association and assembly through several laws.

-In 2017, data from the World Bank indicated high infant mortality rates in Morocco, with 20 deaths per 1,000 births.
+In 2017, data from the World Bank indicated that Morocco experienced high infant mortality rates at 20 deaths per 1,000 births.

-A 2018 study by the Instituto Cervantes found approximately 1.7 million Moroccans proficient in Spanish, making Morocco the country with the most Spanish speakers outside the Hispanophone world.
+A 2018 study by the Instituto Cervantes found 1.7 million Moroccans who were at least proficient in Spanish, making Morocco the country with the most Spanish speakers outside the Hispanophone world.

 In 2018, the high-speed railway system linking Tangier and Casablanca was inaugurated by the King, following over a decade of planning and construction by Moroccan national railway company Office National des Chemins de Fer (ONCF).